SashankBharadwaj11/Analysis-of-Patient-Mortality-and-Readmission-using-MIMIC-iii-Dataset/README.md

 For both mortality and readmission predictions, the following evaluation metrics were used:

-RO- C AUC: To evaluate model performance.
+ROC, AUC: To evaluate model performance.

 - Precision and Recall: Important for understanding the model’s ability to handle imbalanced data.